tiagoor/trusty-docker-openstack/README.md

     a2bb4840abc0        mysql:latest              /entrypoint.sh mysql   37 hours ago        Up 37 hours                             openstack-mysql
     ```

-1. OpenStack components logfiles in *controller* are in the following.
+1. The OpenStack components logfiles in *controller* are in the following.

     ```
     root@controller:~# ls -lR /var/log/openstack/